mfcovington/djangocms-shiny-app/README.md

 - Start the development server (`python manage.py runserver`) and visit http://127.0.0.1:8000/

-- Create a CMS page and attach the `Shiny App` under `Advanced Settings` for the page.
+- Create a CMS page and attach the `Shiny Apps App` under `Advanced Settings` for the page.

 *Version 0.1.0*